Lemon Lemonies — Like lemon brownies, but made with lemon and white chocolate! Dense, chewy, not cakey and packed with big, bold lemon flavor!

-They’re packed with bold lemon flavor and not for the faint of heart.
+If you like lemon, you’re going to love these bars.
+They’re packed with bold lemon flavor and are not for the faint of heart.

 I’ve seen recipes on Pinterest for similar bars that are called lemon blondies, lemon brownies, or lemon lemonies.
-My fast, easy, no-mixer version is heavy on the lemon zing and lemonies seems the most fitting.MY OTHER RECIPES
+My fast, easy, no-mixer version is heavy on the lemon zing and lemonies seems the most fitting.

+If you’re looking for traditional lemon bars or a fluffy lemon cake, the lemonies are not it.
 They’re the lemon equivalent of moist, fudgy brownies with zero traces of cakiness.
 They’re tooth-sinkingly dense with subtle buttery undertones like blondies have.

+After pouring the glaze over the warm bars right as they emerge from the oven, it sets up, seeps into the brownies, and makes them even moister, softer, and more lemony.
 With each bite of a lemonie, I wanted another.
 It’s the type of food that the more you have, the more you want.
 The boldly tart-yet-sweet element really kept me going back to straighten the rows.

 And the texture is exactly what I want in bars.
 Dense, rich, moist, chewy, and thick enough to be so satisfying.